-The Forest Landowner Foundation’s Future Forestry Leaders Programs is securing the next generation of family forest legacy ownership as well as promoting a new generation of forest ownership and professionals.
-We engage the children and grandchildren of forest owners, as well as those who are new to forestry at several stages of their life, beginning in the adolescent years, college years and early career stages.
+The Forest Landowner Foundation’s Future Forestry Leaders Programs are securing the next generation of family forest legacy ownership as well as promoting a new generation of forest ownership and professionals.
+We engage the children and grandchildren of forest owners, as well as those who are new to forestry at several stages of their life, beginning in the adolescent years, college years, and early career stages.
 By doing so, we pique their interest not only in the family forestry business but also in the possibility of pursuing a forestry or natural resources degree in college and then a career in forestry.
 The Forest Landowner Foundation is ensuring natural resources graduates entering the workforce have the knowledge and skill set needed to meet the responsibilities of modern forestry professions.

 The challenge in developing private forest sector talent is to teach communication skills that enable young professionals to work with societies shifting views and the increasingly diverse stakeholders (NGOs, the private sector, government agencies) in matters related to the management and economic viability of private forests.
-A key factor of the long-term viability of America’s private forests depends on our ability to develop advocates and professionals armed with an interdisciplinary skill set to achieve results in the woods, private sector and policy arena.
+A key factor of the long-term viability of America’s private forests depends on our ability to develop advocates and professionals armed with an interdisciplinary skill set to achieve results in the woods, private sector, and policy arena.

 Ensuring a modern forestry profession

-Recruiting, educating and employing the next generation of forestry professionals across all aspects of the field: ownership, management, policy, markets, environmental services, and ambassadors.
+Recruiting, educating, and employing the next generation of forestry professionals across all aspects of the field: ownership, management, policy, markets, environmental services, and ambassadors.

 Creating Society Ready Forestry Graduates